Transform a Plastic Plant Pot (Into a Durable Planter!)

 Use a cheap plastic pot and turn it into a durable outdoor planter, using cement.
-Decorate it with designer decoupage napkins.
+Then decorate the planter with designer decoupage napkins.

 Now you might be asking, why not just keep it as a plastic planter and not use cement?

 Okay, fair question.
-Here are 4 reasons I wanted to do this.
+Here are the reasons I wanted to do this.

 Pocket Guide to Concrete & Cement Mixes For Crafts